antunesivone/antunesivone/README.md

 - :computer: I'm Ivone, a computer engineering student!
 - 👨‍💻 I like to build things with C, Java e PostgreSQL.
 - 🌱 I'm currently learning to Java e PostgreSQL.
-- 💬 Ask me about: tech, movies, science and music.
+- 💬 Ask me about: tech, entrepreneur and art.

 #foconoproposito